andreabertolini1995/Etherscan-registration-form-testing/README.md

 Test scenarios are written in [Gherkin](https://cucumber.io/docs/gherkin/), a plain-text language with a simple structure.
 It is designed to be easy to learn by non-programmers, yet structured enough to allow concise description of test scenarios and examples to illustrate business rules in most real-world domains.

-In a Cucumber project, test scenarios are contained in <em>feature<em> files, where they are described in descriptive language (like English).
+In a Cucumber project, test scenarios are contained in <em>feature</em> files, where they are described in descriptive language (like English).
 With regard to this task, I have created two separated feature files:
  * [form_entries.feature](https://github.com/andreabertolini1995/Etherscan-registration-form-testing/blob/main/features/form_entries.feature) contains the test scenarios to test the individual entries of the Etherscan registration form
  * [signuo.feature](https://github.com/andreabertolini1995/Etherscan-registration-form-testing/blob/main/features/signup.feature) contains the test scenarios to test actual action of registration from the user once the form has been properly filled.